sclass/sclass/README.md

 </p>

 <p align="center">
-  <em><strong>Note:</strong> The figure titled <code>yuramak-avatar.jpg</code> was not the original inspiration.
-Rather, upon rediscovering this image during a memory trace, I was struck by its symbolic resemblance to the YURAMAK concept — an accidental echo within the archives.</em>
+  <em><strong>Note:</strong> The file <code>yuramak-avatar.jpg</code> was not the original inspiration.
+  Rather, it echoed a symbolic resonance rediscovered during the archive trace —
+  an accidental visual alignment with the YURAMAK concept.</em>
 </p>

 </details>